 The Tres Cantos Open Lab Foundation (TCOLF) is unlike any other.
 At its core is the notion of change, of experimentation and innovation.
 Everyone who is involved in the Foundation - and all those who work at the Open Lab at Tres Cantos - share the belief in the need for an open-access, fresh-thinking and pragmatic approach to old problems.

-The Governing Board, drawn from around the globe, share the view that the old ways of drug discovery were not going to solve the many issues around creating medicines for diseases of the developing world.
+The Governing Board, drawn from around the globe, share the view that the old ways of drug discovery were not going to solve the many issues around creating medicines for endemic infectious diseases.

 They recognised that a shortcut was needed; a place where new ideas could be supported and rapidly tested.
 They knew progress would come faster by ensuring the outcomes of these experiments would be shared openly to the benefit of all working in the field.